15 Oct 2023

 Improving the way we include First Nations voices

 Too many times, Traditional Owners, particularly women, are excluded in discussions about nature – about their Country.
-There is a lack of engagement on the issues that matter to First Nations people and deeply affect their lives.
+There is a lack of engagement on the issues that matter to First Nations Peoples and deeply affect their lives.

 Positive change in this area remains crucial.